saptarshibasu/aws-study/README.md

   * Server side encryption
   * Key managed by customer outside AWS
   * HTTPS is a must
-  * Key to supplied in HTTP header of every request
+  * Key to be supplied in HTTP header of every request
 * **Client Side Encryption**
   * Key managed by customer outside AWS
   * Clients encrypt / decrypt data
 * When **encryption** is enabled on an existing file, a new version will be created (provided versioning is enabled)
 * Prefer default **encryption** settings over S3 bucket policies to encrypt objects at rest
-* With **SSE-KMS** enabled, the KMS limits might need to be increased to avoid throttling of lot of small uploads
+* With **SSE-KMS** enabled, the KMS limits might need to be increased to avoid throttling of a lot of small uploads
 * **Versioning**, once enabled, cannot be disabled.
 It can only be suspended
 * **Versioning** is enabled at the bucket level
 * If **versioning** is enabled, S3 can be configured to require multifactor authentication for
   * permanently deleting an object version
   * suspend versioning on bucket
+* Only root account can enable **MFA Delete** using CLI
 * In a bucket with **versioning** enabled, even if the file is deleted, the bucket cannot be deleted using AWS CLI until all the versions are deleted
-* When each individual file has public access, uploading a new version of an existing file doesn't automatically give **public access** to the latest version (unless an S3 bucket policy exists to give public access)
+* When each individual file is given public access separately, uploading a new version of an existing file doesn't automatically give **public access** to the latest version (unless an S3 bucket policy exists to give public access)
 * **Lifecycle management rules** (movement to different storage type and expiration) can be set for current version and previous versions separately
 * **Lifecycle management rules** can be used to delete incomplete multipart uploads after a configurable no. of days
 * Files are stored as **key-value pair**.
 Key is the file name with the entire path and value is the file content as a sequence of bytes